sswam/allemande/doc/nsfw/intro.md

 We believe in privacy and free speech, and oppose censorship.
 But don't post NSFW stuff in the SFW zone!

-The app includes models and features for adult entertainment, and is good for other things too.
+The app includes many models and features that are great for adult entertainment, and it is good for other things too.

 The NSFW zone contains explicit sexual material, and is restricted to adults only.
+Put on your safety goggles!

 Free users have access to all models and features, but there are some good perks for supporters too.

-If you'd like to support us, you can become a patron: ([SFW](https://www.patreon.com/allychat) or [NSFW](https://www.patreon.com/allychatx)).
+If you'd like to support us, you can become a patron: ([SFW](https://www.patreon.com/allychat) or [NSFW](https://www.patreon.com/allychatx).

-We're currently experimenting with **turning off image gen in private rooms** for free users, for various reasons.
+At the moment, we're **turning off image gen in private rooms** for new free users for [various reasons](/whypublic).
 Don't be shy, come out and try making pictures in public!
 You can make your own rooms in public too.
-If you have questions or don't like this change, please let Sam know.
+After we get to know you a bit, we'll enable private image gen.

 ## Getting Started